Are you looking for a low-cost way to heat up a room?

 Ceramic space heaters come in a wide range of sizes and types as well as being equipped with a variety of different features.

-When it comes to finding the perfect ceramic heaters for your home, office, or apartment, you’ll find that you have a lot of options.
+When it comes to finding the perfect ceramic heaters for your home, office, or apartment, you’ll find that you have a lot of options to choose from.

-You probably won’t be able to find one heater with every feature listed below, but these are the things you’ll need to consider when you’re shopping for a ceramic heater for extra warmth:
+Keep in mind that you probably won’t be able to find one heater with every feature listed below, but these are the things you’ll need to consider when you’re shopping for the best ceramic heater for extra warmth:

 - Fan Speeds — More often than not, ceramic space heaters come with only two fan speeds: low and high.
 And this is what controls the speed of the heat coming out of the machine.

-- Auto Mode — Some ceramic heaters can automatically switch between the low and high fan speeds to better control the temperature in a room.
-However, auto mode is only available on models that have a digital thermostat to set a specific temperature degree.
+- Auto Mode — Some ceramic heaters can automatically switch between the low and high fan speeds to better control the desired room temperature.
+However, this auto mode feature is only available on models that have a digital thermostat to set a specific temperature degree.

-- Thermostat — This is what controls the temperature of the heat.
+- Thermostat — This feature is what controls the temperature settings of the heat.
 Depending on your preference, it can be warmer or colder.
 Thermostats come in two types: a manual thermostat or a digital thermostat.
-Manual thermostats are a rotary dial that allows you to adjust the level of heat by turning the dial.
-And you can’t set a specific degree.
+Manual thermostats are a rotary dial that allows you to adjust the heat settings by turning the dial.
+But you can’t set a specific degree.
 The temperature is displayed with numbers such as 1 to 7 or a – to + sign to indicate colder to hotter temperatures.
-As for digital thermostats, these are push-button features that let you set a particular temperature for the room, such as 65, 70, 75, or 80 degrees.
+As for digital thermostats, these are a control panel that lets you set a particular temperature for the room, such as 65, 70, 75, or 80 degrees.
 Many ceramic heaters with digital thermostats also have an automatic shut off function that saves energy once the temperature has been met.